gd2811/Breast-cancer-detection-main/README.md

 - Open the Jupyter notebooks in the `notebooks/` directory to explore the data, preprocess it, and develop machine learning models.
 - Review the results in the `results/` directory to understand the performance of the models and insights gained from the analysis.

-## Contributing:

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue to discuss improvements or report bugs.

-## License:

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.